willi-kappler/natural_constants/README.md

     let E = m0 * c * c;
 }
 ```

+- What about pre-calculated stuff ?

+Yes, why not ?
+If it's useful to you, it may also be useful to others.

 This is an ongoing effort to make Rust more suitable for scientific / numeric computing, you can join the discussion [here](https://users.rust-lang.org/t/numerics-math-foundation/7247).